 Optional add-ins for extra flavor

 So we’ve given you the most basic of basic pilaf recipes.
 As you can see it’s more in the technique, as in not-stirring and using the appropriate rice to get non-sticky pilaf.
-But there are many variations on this recipe, and all of them add a ton of flavor.
-Here’s a few examples:
+But there are many variations to this recipe, and all of them add a ton of flavor.
+Here are a few examples:

 - use broth instead of plain water to add more flavor